durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

        ![Picture 1](../Images/sc900-6-6.png)

-       >**Note** : If you are not able to see the list of controls as provided in the Screenshot, skip the below steps and start Task.
+       >**Note** : If you are not able to see the list of controls as provided in the Screenshot, skip the below steps and start Task 2.

     1. It takes 2-3 hrs to fetch this list of controls.